 Freedom Flex, available for sign-ups starting Sept.
-14, comes with the same introductory bonus previously offered with the Freedom: $200 cash back after you spend $500 in the first three months and 5% back on the first $12,000 spent on grocery purchases in your first year (excluding Target and Walmart).
+14, comes with the same introductory bonus previously offered with the Freedom: $200 cash back after you spend $500 in the first three months.

 As far as ongoing cash back rewards go, cardholders will earn: